bsciolla/universal-scale-staff/README.md

 The scale staff, instead, is drawn with a thick line on every C note and a thin line on every F.

+**I have just decided to move the thin line from G (previously) to F, for aesthetic purposes.
+The pictures and examples will be inconsistent until I fix all of this.**

 <img src="https://github.com/bsciolla/universal-scale-staff/blob/main/inkscape/basicidea.png" alt="drawing" width="500"/>

 On a whole octave :